The Bounty Hunter (1954 film): Plot

 A prologue explains the role of the bounty hunter.
 A wanted criminal named Burch tries to ambush bounty hunter Jim Kipp, but Kipp gets the better of him.
 Kipp takes Burch's corpse into town to collect the reward.
 A representative of the Pinkerton Detective Agency asks Kipp to hunt a trio of fugitives.
-Three masked men committed a robbery and fled with $100,000.
-Kipp, who has the reputation that he will do anything for money, is offered a huge reward if he can capture the culprits dead or alive.
+Three masked men committed a robbery and murders and fled with $100,000 in cash.
+Kipp, who has the reputation that he will do anything for money, is offered a reward of $5,000.00 if he can reclaim the stolen money and capture the culprits dead or alive.

-Kipp rides into the town of Twin Forks, and uses an alias.
-He seeks information about one fugitive's wounds from Dr. Spencer, who is wary of revealing too much.
+Kipp rides into the town of Twin Forks, where he uses an alias as he seeks information about one fugitive's wounds from Dr. Spencer, who treated the fugitive but is wary of revealing too much.
 Kipp is immediately attracted to the doctor's daughter, Julie.
 A limping man named Bill Rachin, who works at the hotel, draws Kipp's suspicion.
 So does George Williams, a card dealer.
-Williams' wife, Alice, flirts with Kipp and tries to coax information out of him.
-Kipp does not reveal the purpose for his visit.
+Williams's wife, Alice, flirts with Kipp and tries to coax information out of him.
+Kipp does not reveal the purpose of his visit.

-Vance Edwards identifies Kipp and his reputation as a bounty hunter.
-Edwards mistakenly believes Kipp is seeking him for another crime.
+Vance Edwards identifies Kipp, and, knowing Kipp is a bounty hunter, mistakenly believes Kipp is seeking him for a crime Edwards committed when he was young.
 The townspeople become anxious as the truth about Kipp becomes known.
 Led by the postmaster, Danvers, they offer Kipp a bribe to leave town.
-Kipp tells several people that he is expecting a package on the next day's stagecoach and in the package is a likeness of one of the robbers.
+Kipp tells several people that he is expecting a package on the next day's stagecoach that will include a photograph of one of the robbers.
 Dr. Spencer later overhears Kipp telling his daughter the same thing and he becomes worried.